johnnygoo321/SmartLights/README.md

 ## Running the App (Locally)

 Now that we have the initial setup, let's run this thing!
-Althought this is a single project, it is best to run the backend in a virutal environment.
+Althought this is a single project, it is best to run the backend in a virtual environment.
 This will help prevent package versioning issues across many projects.

 ```